sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/index.rst

 **File formats**

-  * Fire Insights supports various File formats and is able to infer the schema.
+  * Fire Insights supports various file formats and is able to infer the schema.
 These include ``CSV/TSV, Parquet, Avro, JSON, XML`` files.
   * Fire Insights also supports creating datasets from ``HIVE`` tables.
 This is not necessary because the Workflows HIVE Processors can be directly connected to specific HIVE tables (instead of creating a Dataset in Fire for them).